ElizabethCody/icejar/README.md

 enabled module.

 # Usage
-There are 2 accepted command line arguments.
+There are 3 accepted command line arguments.

 * `-s path/to/server/config/directory` (defaults to `./servers`)
 * `-m path/to/module/directory` (defaults to `./modules`)
+* `-v` enable verbose output

 # Configuration
 Server configuration files use the [TOML](https://toml.io) format.
 Their file